ssharma858705-blip/Mobile-Sales-Project/README.md

-# Mobile-Sales-Project
-An interactive Mobile Sales Dashboard built using Power BI to analyze total sales, quantity, transactions, average price, brand performance, payment methods, and monthly trends with dynamic filters and visual insights.
+This project is a Mobile Sales Dashboard created in Power BI.
+It helps visualize and analyze mobile sales data including total sales, quantity sold, transactions, average price, brand performance, payment methods, and monthly sales trends.
+The dashboard includes interactive filters for mobile model, brand, and payment method to provide better business insights.